jbqueru/invadows-mw8080/README.md

 # Author
-The primary author and primary maintainer of this code is Jean-Baptiste "JBQ" "Djaybee" Queru, member of the Megabusters demo crew.
+The primary author and primary maintainer of this code is Jean-Baptiste "JBQ" "Djaybee" Queru, member of the MegaBuSTers demo crew.

 # License
 This repository is licensed under GPLv3, because I feel that there's